Insider Insights: Getting Started in Online Recovery

 Learn how to get started on In The Rooms from longtime member and meeting chairperson Marc Dunn.

-It can be difficult to find reliable resources for recovery support, but with 550,000 members, and an accumulated recovery time of over 2,269,000 years, In The Rooms can offer reliable and secure recovery support with a network of people spanning the globe.
+It can be difficult to find reliable resources for recovery support, but with over 650,000 members, and an accumulated recovery time of over 2,269,000 years, In The Rooms can offer reliable and secure recovery support with a network of people spanning the globe.
 I have made many great friends and have become very involved in the live video meetings, even creating a men’s only group for those struggling with all kinds of addiction.
 It is a real community where real friendships and bonds can be cultivated and is ideal for anyone who wishes to enhance their recovery experience.

 So how do you get started?